ddsbook/blog/2014/drafts/can-you-track-me-now.md

 >You can get an overview on how to use the SQLite command line tool in [the SQLite CLI documentation](http://www.sqlite.org/cli.html) if you're unfamiliar with SQL/SQLite.

-The app most likely uses to save device space and bandwith, but it would be helpful if we had all the hotspot data in one data frame.
+The app most likely uses individual databases to save device space and bandwith, but it would be helpful if we had all the hotspot data in one data frame.
 We can do this pretty easily in R since we can work with SQLite databases via the `RSQLite` package and use `ldply` to combine results for us:

     :::rsplus
     library(RSQLite)